 Our natural reaction when we experience pain is to tense up, which only makes the pain worse.
-Water and heat are both wonderfully soothing during labour and many women swear by them for natural pain relief.
+Water and heat are both wonderfully soothing during labour, and many women swear by them for natural pain relief.

 A warm bath can help to both relax your muscles and calm your nerves, while the extra buoyancy makes it easier for you to move around.
-Showers are particularly effective for targeting lower back pain as you can direct the shower head straight onto your back.
+Showers are particularly useful for targeting lower back pain as you can direct the shower head straight onto your back.
 If water isn’t an option, try using a heat pack on your lower back instead.

-Hypnobirth, Calmbirth, visualisation and positive affirmations are just a few of the more well known techniques employed by labouring woman.
+Hypnobirth, Calmbirth, visualisation and positive affirmations are just a few of the more well-known techniques employed by labouring woman.
 All centre around the belief that staying calm and relaxed will reduce pain and help your labour progress.

-During labour we tap into our primal side and meditation encourages you to relax and believe in your body’s ability.
+During labour, we tap into our primal side and meditation encourages you to relax and believe in your body’s ability.
 Even simple things like turning down the lights and focusing on your breathing can help you stay calm and feel more in touch with your body.

-Massage releases endorphins, your body’s own pain fighting, stress busting, super hormone.
+Massage releases endorphins, your body’s own pain-fighting, stress busting, super hormone.
 Not only that, the soothing touch of a loving partner can help you feel safe and secure and is particularly effective for relieving lower back pain.